angular-gantt/angular-gantt/README.md

   Returns a function (`fn`) which can be called to remove more data from the Gantt.
 It is possible to remove complete rows or specific tasks.
   Take a look at the files [demo.html](demo.html) and [demo.js](assets/demo.js) to see how this callback is used.

+- **task-precision** (default: `4`)

+  Defines how precise tasks should be positioned.
+By default tasks are placed in quarter steps (every 8 hour or 15 minute).
+  Some examples:
+  - 4 = in quarter steps
+  - 2 = in half steps
+  - 24 or 60 (if view-scale = hour) to display them very accurate

+- **show-weekend** (default: `true`)

+  Display the weekend days if enabled.
+Weekend days are displayed different than non weekend days.

+- **show-non-work-hours** (default: `true`)

+  Display the non work hours if enabled.
+Non work hours displayed different than work hours.
+Increase the `view-scale-factor` if you disable this parameter and use view-scale = day as there are less hours displayed per day.

 - **sort-mode** (default: `name`)

   Sorts the rows by the given value.